HMCS Provider (AOR 508): Construction and career

 First authorized on 15 April 1958, Provider was laid down by Davie Shipbuilding and Repairing Company Limited of Lauzon, Quebec on 21 June 1961.
 She was launched on 5 July 1962 and was commissioned by the Royal Canadian Navy on 28 September 1963 at Saint John, New Brunswick.
 The vessel cost $15,700,000.
 The vessel was homeported at CFB Halifax.

 Provider was stationed in the Mediterranean Sea, along with two destroyers, in May 1967 to help support Canadian troops who were part of the United Nations Emergency Force in Gaza.
 The vessel's homeport was transferred to CFB Esquimalt on the west coast in 1969 following the arrival of the Protecteur-class ships.
 Along with Mackenzie and Yukon, Provider attended Canada Week at Expo '70 in Osaka, Japan.

 A refit was completed on Provider at Burrard Dry Dock in 1982.
 Another refit was scheduled for Provider in 1987 to accommodate the desegregation of the Navy.
 Nineteen women joined a crew of then 210 on board Provider in 1987 after her refit.

-Provider, along with Huron, Annapolis, and Kootenay, were the first western warships to visit the former Soviet base of Vladivostok since 1937.
-Over a four-day period in June 1990, over 30,000 Russians toured the four ships, and their crews were welcomed into the town with open arms.
+Provider, along with Huron, Annapolis, and Kootenay, were the first Western warships to visit the former Soviet base of Vladivostok since 1937.
+Over four days in June 1990, over 30,000 Russians toured the four ships, and their crews were welcomed into the town with open arms.
 Over 50,000 lapel pins, stickers, and flags were given by the crews of the Canadian ships, as well as showing the locals what a screwdriver was.
 After leaving Vladivostok, Provider rescued 88 Vietnamese who were adrift in the South China Sea before making a port call in Manila.

 Provider escorted Huron to the Panama Canal in January 1991.
 Huron was on her way to CFB Halifax for refitting before heading into the Gulf War.
 Had the Gulf War continued, Provider and Restigouche would have either joined or relieved other Canadian ships in the war zone.

 Relieving ships from CFB Halifax, Provider joined the United Nations embargo against Haiti in late 1993.
 In 1996, the home port of Provider was once again changed back to CFB Halifax.

 The ship was paid off on 24 June 1998, two years later than originally planned, and remained in Halifax Harbour until 2002 while she awaited auction.
 Provider was sold for scrap and arrived in Aliağa, Turkey to be broken up on 28 August 2002.